-The outgoing data is defined as data that is sent from the host (user application), and which will directly (or indirectly via the DSP) be sent out on the E1 or T1 spans.
+The outgoing data is defined as the data that is sent out on the E1 or T1 spans..

 The source for the outgoing data can be switched in two different ways.
 The T1/E1 devices can either be sourced from the DSP device or from the Burst device.
 The source is determined by the setting of the OTX_ATTR_BRD_FALC_SOURCED attribute.